 Be realistic about how long this will take.
 Improve something you can have a reasonable expectation of achieving in about a month.
-But be flexible, if that sounds too easy make it two weeks, if it seems too hard or you do not have a lot of time for practice make it two months.
+But be flexible.
+If that sounds too easy, make it two weeks.
+If it seems too hard or you do not have a lot of time for practice, make it two months.
 That’s fine.
 The important thing is to be realistic.

 Use your weapons wisely

 Again, this is about focus and replicating what you do in a real game.
-You have your different clubs, for different jobs and your practice should reflect how often you use them in the game and what you want to improve.
+You have your different clubs for different jobs, and your practice should reflect how often you use them in the game and what you want to improve.

 Answer this question for yourself: how often do you use your driver when you are playing?
-I can tell you a probable answer, on a par 72 course it is about 15 times.
+I can tell you a probable answer.
+On a par 72 course, it is about 15 times.
 That’s it, only 15 times!
 So why are you spending so much of your time in practice on your driving shot?

-It is a much better idea to split up your practice time and allocate the amount of time to each shot which reflects what happens in a game.
+It is a much better idea to split up your practice time and allocate time to each shot that reflects what happens in a game.
 (I do like to make this a bit more complicated because you are going to want to concentrate on improving the weaker parts of your game.
 But you can make the two things work together.
 Concentrate and focus on what you want to improve and within that replicate what would happen when you are playing that shot for real.)

 The bucket full of golf balls tip